delete-app/landing/src/content/docs/learn/module-2-attraction/limerence-vs-love.md

 ## What Is Limerence?

 Limerence is a state of involuntary obsession with another person.
-The term was coined by psychologist [Dorothy Tennov in 1979](https://www.goodreads.com/book/show/266263.Love_and_Limerence) after interviewing hundreds of people about their romantic experiences.
+The term was coined by psychologist Dorothy Tennov in 1979 after interviewing hundreds of people about their romantic experiences.<sup>[[1]](https://www.goodreads.com/book/show/266263.Love_and_Limerence)</sup>

 It's characterized by:
 - **Intrusive thinking** — They're on your mind constantly, even when you're trying to focus on work